JuliaData/DataFrames.jl/docs/src/man/basics.md

 ## Views

-You can simply create a `view` of a data frame (it is more memory efficient than creating a materialized selection).
+A `view` is a data structure that acts like an array (it is a subtype of AbstractArray), but the underlying data is actually part of another array.
+We can simply create a `view` of a data frame (it is more memory efficient than creating a materialized selection).
 Here are the possible return value options.

 ```jldoctest dataframe
 julia> german = copy(german_ref);